Last updated on .

 The Carondelet Palace (Palacio de Carondelet), which is the Presidential Palace, sits on the west side of the plaza.
 It was built in 1801 by Baron Francisco Luis Héctor de Carondelet, the president of the Royal Audience of Quito (Real Audiencia de Quito), the Spanish Empire’s government.
 He was also former governor of El Salvador and Louisiana and was of French descent.
 Tours of the palace are available.
 Read about our tour here.

-Palacio de Carondelet on Plaza Grande in Quito, Ecuador
+Carondelet Palace on Plaza Grande in Quito, Ecuador

 Carondelet Palace